 Including numbers and attention-grabbing language only works if the headline accurately describes your press release.
-Writing a misleading headline will ensure readers lose trust and avoid your content in the future.
+Writing a misleading headline will ensure readers lose trust in your brand and avoid your content in the future.

 Don’t Hype It | Hindering Headlines of Press Release